 Ben Collen, UCL

-This meeting will be chaired by Simon Stuart, IUCN, and has been organised by Monika Bohm, ZSL.
+This meeting was chaired by Simon Stuart, IUCN, and has been organised by Monika Bohm, ZSL.

 Further Information: please contact Scientific Events Coordinator, Zoological Society of London, Regents Park, London NW1 4RY.